Skip to contents

 )

-Recommendation: Use "Schennach2004" for most applications as it adapts to any smoothness level.
+For most applications use "Schennach2004", which adapts to any smoothness level.

 # Default (automatic)